Titanophyllum: Discovery

-T. spiliarum was described from several specimens originally collected from a cave in Magnesia, Greece in 2003.
+Titanophyllum spiliarum was described from several specimens originally collected from a cave in Magnesia, Greece in 2003.
 It was described as a new genus and species in 2011 by a team of Danish and Bulgarian scientists.

 Etymology

-The genus name Titanophyllum derives from to the name of the cave where the species was discovered (Titanospilia, “the cave of Titans”), and the suffix -phyllum, a reference to the leaf-shaped posterior gonopods.
+The genus name Titanophyllum derives from to the name of the cave where the species was discovered (Titanospilia, “the cave of Titans”), and φύλλον (phúllon), meaning "leaf", a reference to the leaf-shaped posterior gonopods.
 The species name means “of the caves” in Greek.